vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/curation-and-selection/README.md

 # Curation and selection of US imaging datasets
 Python scripts made use of the `rt-ai-echo-VE` virtual environment which should be started in the terminal  (by typing or copying and paste) `conda activate rt-ai-echo-VE`.
-It it suggested that datasets in the local machine are placed in the following location:
+It is suggested that datasets in the local machine are placed in the following location:
 ```
 cd $HOME/datasets/vital-us/echocardiography/videos/
 ```